Irving Jensen's Survey of Bible (see his summary of Ruth online - page 392)

 Septuagint (LXX): kai prosekollethe (3SAPI) Routh tois korasiois Boos sullegein (PAN) eos ou sunetelesen (3SAAI) ton therismon ton krithon kai ton puron kai ekathisen (3SAAI) meta tes pentheras autes

 English of Septuagint: And Ruth joined herself to the damsels of Booz to glean until they had finished the barley-harvest and the wheat-harvest

-Application: Believers should be like Ruth and not wander from the Lord’s promised provision and protection into the fields of passing pleasures (Heb 11:25-note, 1Jn 2:17-note) of the world (see kosmos).
+THOUGHT: Believers should be like Ruth and not wander from the Lord’s promised provision and protection into the fields of passing pleasures (Heb 11:25+, 1Jn 2:17+) of the world (see kosmos).

 Chapter two thus closes with a hint of what is shortly to follow.
 This chapter also closes with a hint of suspense for there is no declaration of what is to follow after the harvest season ends.
 It is notable that neither Naomi nor Ruth ask “But what happens after Boaz’s harvest is over?”.
 It seems fair to conclude that they have both come to realize that Jehovah Himself is their Provider and they are resting in and working within His bountiful provision.
 Their response reminds one of the greater Kinsman Redeemer's exhortation to all of God's children to